hajarlaanaya/airbnb-clone-project/README.md

 ### 📦 DevOps Engineer
 Responsible for deployment, continuous integration/delivery, and managing infrastructure.
 Ensures that the application can be efficiently deployed and scaled.

+## 🛠 Technology Stack

+This project uses the following technologies:

+### 🌐 Django
+A high-level Python web framework that allows rapid development of secure and maintainable websites.
+It handles URL routing, user authentication, and provides tools for building RESTful APIs.

+### 🗄️ PostgreSQL
+A powerful, open-source relational database system used to store and manage application data.
+It works seamlessly with Django through the ORM (Object-Relational Mapping).

+### 🔍 GraphQL
+A query language for your API, and a runtime for executing those queries with your existing data.
+It provides a more efficient and flexible alternative to REST.

+### 🖥️ HTML/CSS/JavaScript
+Used for building the frontend interface of the application.
+HTML structures the content, CSS styles it, and JavaScript adds interactivity.

+### 🐳 Docker *(optional)*
+Used to containerize the application, making it easier to deploy and run in any environment.

+### 🌍 Git & GitHub
+Git is used for version control, while GitHub hosts the repository and facilitates collaboration.